PaulWAyers/IntroQChem/notes/jupyter.md

 1. [Log into syzygy.ca](https://mcmaster.syzygy.ca/).
 This is a *JupyterHub*.
 2. Read the [tutorial](https://intro.syzygy.ca/), especially the documentation on [opening](https://intro.syzygy.ca/the-basic-elements/) and [using](https://intro.syzygy.ca/python-for-computing/) a Python 3 notebook.
 Opening a new empty notebook is as simple as clicking "New -- Notebook -- Python 3".
+3. Look, for example, at the [simple notebook](../ipynb/GradingDemo.ipynb) that shows how grades are computed in this course.

 ### LinkedIn Learning Courses